ingridhoffman/EmployeeTracker/README.md

 THEN I am presented with a choice or what to remove, then a list of what is existing to select from, and what I select is removed from the database

-WHEN I choose to update a department, role, or employee THEN I am presented with a choice or what to update, then a list of what is existing to select from, and then I can modify what I select and it is changed in the database
+WHEN I choose to update a department, role, or employee THEN I am presented with a choice of what to update, then a list of what is existing to select from, and then I can modify what I select and it is changed in the database

+### View the total utilized budget of a department -- ie the combined salaries of all employees in that department

 WHEN I complete what I want to do in the application THEN I can choose EXIT